super-up/super_up_docs/docs/FAQ.md

 - Are pre-configured service like agora.io with a good price, and it has 1K minutes free for each month
 - And it is more stable and scalable with a high quality, So I switch to it!

-Hello thanks for your comment,

-- Users can register only by their `Email` and `password`
-- Data collected from user while register is `Device Data` User location from his ip
-- `Email` `Password` `Name` is required while user registers `bio`,`image` is Optional
-- Users can Reset their password by sending Email OTP

 ### Admin panel